jackfekete01/DZ_ML/README.md

 Once TPOT has finished running, we export an optimized pipeline:
 - 'Optimized TPOT Pipeline Example.py'

-An example pipeline has been generated if users want to skip this step.
+If users want to skip this step, an example pipeline has been generated in the "assets" branch.

 ## Synthetic Data Modeling
 Here, we provide a complete code for modeling all synthetic scenarios using either given or generated data.
 This example code can be found here: